flowerinthenight/hedge/README.md

 ## dstore
 A slightly opinionated distributed key/value store library built on top of [`spindle`](https://github.com/flowerinthenight/spindle) for Kubernetes deployments.
 It provides a consistent, append-only, [Spanner](https://cloud.google.com/spanner)-backed key/value storage for all pods in a deployment group.

-### Why?
+## Why?
-In a nutshell, I wanted something much simpler than [Raft](https://raft.github.io/) (my [progress](https://github.com/flowerinthenight/testqrm) on that front is quite slow), and an easily-accessible storage that is a bit decoupled from the code.
+In a nutshell, I wanted something much simpler than using [Raft](https://raft.github.io/) (my [progress](https://github.com/flowerinthenight/testqrm) on that front is quite slow), or worse, Paxos.
+And I wanted an easily-accessible storage that is a bit decoupled from the code (easier to edit, debug, backup, etc).
+We are already a heavy Spanner user, and `spindle` has been in our production for quite a while now: these two should be able to it.

+## How does it work?
+TBD